Top Content Analysis Tools

 - Provides overestimation for websites with low traffic

-At this point, while being free of charge, similarweb comes with features other than content analysis tools, which require hefty prices to use them.
+At this point, while being free of charge, SimilarWeb comes with features other than web page content analysis tools, which require hefty prices to use them.
 Yet, if you plan to develop a website for mobile devices, the tool is not for you.

 What Are the Best Paid Content Analysis Tools?

-The aforementioned web content analysis tools are the ones offering a decent benefits to drawbacks ratio.
+The aforementioned content optimization tools are the ones offering a decent benefits to drawbacks ratio.
 If you are new to content analysis, there is a high chance free tools will be enough.
 However, if you intend to dive deeper into what content can offer, there is a low chance you can avoid premium instruments.
-Without further ado, let’s explore some top paid content analysis tools available.

 Frase comes with these pros: